AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Mursal Hedayat - Chatterbox Founder, Forbes 30 Under 30, MIT Innovator, FT Top 100 Most Influential Leaders in Tech

 "It was a delightful working with Adrien.
 He produced a highly engaging and well attended MakeSense workshop for Chatterbox in very little time.
 He was very attentive to our needs and delivered outputs that far exceeded our expectations.
 I would highly recommend him."

+Diptis Hadler - Student at Makers - Collaborated on the final project

+"When it came to investigating new technologies and testing them out he showed his keenness and ability in learning by himself.
+He got some example code working very quickly by following tutorials and other online resources.
+When he shared and explained his work it helped the team to understand the possibilities and challenges involved with those technologies."

+Dan Groze - Student at Makers - Collaborated on the final project

+"I really enjoyed working with you, having spent a difficult week on our Task manager app, being on a deadline and having to learn several new technologies, you were always positive and helped the team a lot with researching."

 ---